Skip to content

 • The bar “La Laiterie”: Currently closed.

-• The building that once housed the former offices of the European Center for Young Creation and is currently empty.
+• The building once housed the former European Center for Young Creation offices.

 1. Au Zénith (The Zénith Strasbourg Europe):

 The greatest Zenith in France in terms of capacity, this performance hall in Eckbolsheim can accommodate over 12,000 spectators.
-Construction works began in January 2006 and finished in December 2007 and the opening was in January 2008.
+Construction began in January 2006 and finished in December 2007, with the opening in January 2008.

-The building is made with only steel and concrete favoring durable and easily recyclable materials.
-From the outside the building is covered in orange canvas.
+The building is made with only steel and concrete, favouring durable and easily recyclable materials.
+From the outside, it is covered in orange canvas.
 This self-cleaning textile captures the light of day and sends it back at night to the greater Strasbourg area.

 The light reflected by the canvas is the most mesmerizing scene.
-It is also used as a screen to display the festivities taking place inside.
+It is also a screen to display the festivities taking Place inside.

 The beautiful traditional houses of Le Petite France district in Strasbourg